Bhaskar-JR/Bhaskar-JR.github.io/Pages/ML Projects/Credit Screening/Credit Screening_02.md

 # Save model for later use

+Using pickle operations, trained model is saved in the serialized format to a file.
+Later, this serialized file can be loaded to deserialize the model for its usage.

 ```python